 The Lipkovitz’s owned a vineyard, one that produced some of the choicest grapes in the country.
 Lipkovitz built a simple hut inside the vineyard for Rav Kook’s personal use.
 Each day, he would lead Rav Kook to the vineyard on a donkey.
 And for two hours, Rav Kook would rest in the hut.

 Lipkovitz probably assumed that the rabbi spent this quiet time resting, eating grapes, and reading light material.
 In fact, Rav Kook’s mind was far away from Rehovot and its bountiful vineyards.
 His thoughts soared to the rarified heights of Lithuanian Torah scholarship.
 He utilized those precious hours of peace and quiet to engage in serious research, producing an erudite commentary to the glosses of the famed Rabbi Elijah, the Gaon of Vilna, on the Shulchan Aruch.
 This scholarly work, Be'er Eliyahu (Elijah’s Well), elucidates the Gaon’s terse hints and novel ideas on Halakhah and Talmud.

 Many years later, during his final illness, Rav Kook described his feeling of profound privilege when working on this project.
 “When I was writing Be'er Eliyahu, I felt as if I was standing in the very presence of the Gaon of Vilna.
 It was as if I was presenting to him the books — the Babylonian and Jerusalem Talmuds, the works of Maimonides and the other Rishonim [medieval rabbinic authorities].”
 Rav Kook’s eyes flowed with tears.
 “I thank God for the great honor of serving our master, the Gaon, to a small degree.”

-Visitors would frequently arrive from Jaffa or Jerusalem in order to consult with Rav Kook.
+Visitors would frequently arrive from Jaffa or Jerusalem to consult with Rav Kook.
 They were allowed to accompany him on the trip to the vineyard.
 But once they reached the vineyard, they were barred from entering.
 Lipkovitz gave strict orders to his Arab watchman not to allow any visitors to disturb the rabbi.